Contributing

 • Once you have the TestApp running (and working with LCP in test mode if you are using it), this will hopefully leave only very specific questions to ask.

-• If after careful testing you think you have discovered an issue related to the Swift or Kotlin toolkit, please open a Github issue in the swift-toolkit or kotlin-toolkit repository respectively.
+• If after careful testing you think you have discovered an issue in a toolkit, please open a Github issue in the proper repository.

 On Readium Desktop